Fan Chung: Spectral graph theory

 Among Fan Chung's publications, her contributions to spectral graph theory are important to this area of graph theory.
 From the first publications about undirected graphs to recent publications about directed graphs, Fan Chung creates the solid base in the spectral graph theory to the future graph theorist.

 Spectral graph theory, as one of the most important theories in graph theory, combines the algebra and graph perfectly.
 Historically, algebraic methods treat many types of graphs efficiently.
 Her work initiated a geometric approach to spectral graph theory with connections to differential geometry.
 According to the biography Fan Rong K Chung Graham, "Spectral graph theory studies how the spectrum of the Laplacian of a graph is related to its combinatorial properties.".

 In 1997, the American Mathematical Society published Chung's book Spectral graph theory.
-This book became a standard textbook at many universities and is key to studying spectral graph theory for many mathematics students who are interested in this area.
+This book became a standard textbook at many universities for studying spectral graph theory.
 Fan Chung's study in spectral graph theory brings this “algebraic connectivity” of graphs into a new and higher level.